peteradrichem/Xul/docs/xp.rst

    xp -e "//d:entry[date:month-name(d:updated) = 'December']/d:title/text()" \
    http://feeds.feedburner.com/PythonInsider

-Use the power of regular expression (``re`` prefix).
-Find Python PEPs with "remove" or "specification" in the title (case-insensitive):

 .. index::
    single: xp script; quiet

 .. program:: xp
 .. option:: -q, --quiet

-The ``--quiet`` command-line option will not print the result header.
+The ``--quiet`` command-line option will not print the list with XML namespaces.

+Use the power of regular expression (``re`` prefix).
+Find Python PEPs with "remove" or "specification" in the title (case-insensitive):

 .. code-block:: bash